zachpardee/javascript-hashketball/README.md

     into the function as an argument?
 * Build a function, `teamColors`, that takes in an argument of the team name and returns an array of that teams colors.
-* Build a function, `teamNames`, that operates on the game hash to return an array of the team names.
+* Build a function, `teamNames`, that operates on the game object to return an array of the team names.
 * Build a function, `playerNumbers`, that takes in an argument of a team name and returns an array of the jersey number's for that team.
-* Build a function, `playerStats`, that takes in an argument of a player's name and returns a hash of that player's stats.
+* Build a function, `playerStats`, that takes in an argument of a player's name and returns a object of that player's stats.
   * Check out the following example of the expected return value of the `playerStats` function:

     ```js